docusign/code-examples-powershell/PAYMENTS_INSTALLATION.md

    An enabled Stripe payment gateway is now associated with your DocuSign developer account and is shown under  **Payment Gateway**.

-1. Configure the code example launcher configuration file with the **Gateway Account ID**.
+1. Save the **Gateway Account ID** GUID to the code example launcher configuration file.

 ## Additional documentation